abhi1176/bms_opening/README.md

 The scrape.py takes three command line arguments
   1. Theater name(s) (-v)
   2. BMS weblink to the movie booking page (-l)
-  3. Email address to where we want the email to be sent (-t) [optional] \(If not provided, email is sent to the sender email\)
+  3. Email address to where we want the email to be sent (-t) [optional] \(If not provided, email is sent to the sender email address\)

 > Before running the script make sure you exported your `gmail address` and password saved to your ~/.bash_profile and/or ~/.bashrc file as EMAIL_USER and EMAIL_PASSWORD respectively

 > Considering turning "Allow less secure apps" 'ON' @ https://myaccount.google.com/lesssecureapps

-python scrape.py -v "AMB Cinemas" -l "https://in.bookmyshow.com/buytickets/doctor-sleep-hyderabad/movie-hyd-ET00104940-MT/20191114" -t test.user@gmail.com
+python scrape.py -v "AMB Cinemas" -l "https://in.bookmyshow.com/buytickets/doctor-sleep-hyderabad/movie-hyd-ET00104940-MT/20191114" -t test.user@gmail.com test2.user@gmail.com